 Out went the lady with the alligator purse.

 The first eight lines are identified by the Opies as coming from an early twentieth century bawdy song and the remainder as a game-song of American children from at least the 1920s.
 There, however, they sang of “a big black purse”.
-Wherever it came from, the “alligator purse” is certainly an improvement in rhythm, even if the meaning remains utterly mysterious.
+Wherever it came from, the “alligator purse” is a fine improvement in rhythm, even if the meaning remains utterly mysterious.
 Meanwhile, Steve Roud, another excellent student of children’s games, provides a version of these last lines collected in London in 1907, only there, its not a lady that comes in, but the devil !

 The only other clapping song my daughter came up with is recorded by the Opies under “Less Popular Clapping Songs” without comment (and without the curious first four lines):